cybroslabs/ouro-api-shared/docs-index.md

-# OpenHES gRPC API documentation.
+# Ouro Platform gRPC API documentation.

-This is an awesome documentation for OpenHES gRPC API.
+This is an awesome documentation for Ouro Platform gRPC API.